Home » How To » How to Clean A Dishwasher: An In-Depth Guide

 Once you’re satisfied that the interiors are clean, reassemble the dishwasher.

-Then, run one more cycle to rinse everything and clean out any hidden food particles that may have been loosened up from scrubbing.
-A quick cycle wash will do for this step as you don’t need anything to be deep cleaned.
+Then, run one more cycle to rinse everything and clean out any hidden food particles that may have loosened up from scrubbing.
+A quick cycle wash will do for this step as you don’t need to deep clean anything.

 Step 7: Clean The Exterior Of The Dishwasher

-Now that the hard work is done, you’ll want to finish up by wiping down the front of your dishwasher so its exterior matches the interior and looks shiny and new!
+Finish up by wiping down the front of your stainless steel dishwasher.
+You’ll want its exterior to match the interior and look shiny and new!

 Use a toothpick and toothbrush to clear out around knobs, buttons, and crevices.
 Then, wipe down the control panel and door with your white vinegar and warm water solution.
 Or, if preferred, feel free to use your favorite multi-surface cleaning spray!
-Pay special attention to the handle, knobs, and buttons that are touched most often.
+Pay special attention to the handle, knobs, and buttons that you and your family touch most often.

-If you’re feeling ambitious, you could also use this opportunity to move the dishwasher and clean under it, on top, and on its sides if the unit is not built in!
+If you’re feeling ambitious, you can also use this opportunity to move the dishwasher.
+Clean under, on top, and around the sides of the unit!

 How To Maintain Your Dishwasher

 Now that you’ve learned how to clean a dishwasher, you might be wondering how to keep it that way.
-Other than regular cleanings, another tip for maintaining your dishwasher is to make sure you are using it at least weekly.
+Other than regular cleanings, another tip for maintaining your dishwasher is to make sure you use it at least weekly.

 Otherwise, you can expect motor issues– or even a complete breakdown of the unit if it sits unused for too long!

-People that live alone sometimes feel it isn’t worth using the dishwasher unless they have people over, as it seems wasteful.
+People who live alone sometimes feel it isn’t worth using the dishwasher unless they have people over, as it seems wasteful.
 Instead, they prefer to hand wash as they go.

 However, remember that dishwashers typically use less water than hand washing, even with small loads.
 Plus, they save tons of time!
 So, let those dishes build up throughout the day, and run your machine at least once or twice a week to save yourself trouble in the long run.